Steve Diamond (artist): Career

 Steve Diamond started his first band at the age of 13 and signed a record deal because of his original material at the age of 17.
 After studying music at UCLA, Diamond began to work in the professional world as a session and touring musician.
 He had his first worldwide hit with "I've Got a Rock N'Roll Heart" which was recorded by Eric Clapton.
 “I Can Love You Like That” was a #1 pop hit for All 4 One and #1 country hit for John Michael Montgomery.
 The song was nominated for 4 Grammys and was Song of The Year.
 The Backstreet Boys would record "Never Gone" which was the title of the band's album.
 Additionally they recorded "What Makes You Different" which is featured in The Princess Diaries.
 His song, "I Learned From You" was recorded by Miley Cyrus and she released it on two albums.
 “Consider Me Gone” was Reba’s biggest charting hit which was #1 for four weeks.

 Orianthi (former Michael Jackson’s guitar player) had a worldwide hit with "According To You".
 "Let Me Let Go" was a #1 for Faith Hill in country and AC charts.
 She received a Grammy nomination for her performance of this song.
 Other artists who have recorded Diamond’s songs include, Britney Spears, Willie Nelson, Brooks and Dunn, Ray Charles, NSYNC, Westlife, Pussycat Dolls, Paul Rogers, Lonestar, Nika Costa, Greg Allman, Maxi Priest, Ronan Keating and Andy Taylor.
-Diamond has been doing some work in the K-pop world and had a hit with "Better" by Hotshot and has an upcoming release by the K-pop supergroup GOT'S. He has written songs with artists such as Vince Gill, Joss Stone, Jon Bonjovi, Paul Stanley and Judith Hill.
+Diamond has been doing some work in the K-pop world and had a hit with "Better" by Hotshot and has an upcoming release by the K-pop supergroup GOT'S and the Brazilian singer Ameliee.
+He has written songs with artists such as Vince Gill, Joss Stone, Jon Bonjovi, Paul Stanley and Judith Hill.